mattp532/MindMate/frontend/FIREBASE_SETUP.md

 2. Review the browser console for JavaScript errors
 3. Verify your Firebase configuration is correct
 4. Ensure all required providers are enabled
+5. Make sure your config file is properly set up

 ## Next Steps